 You may not taste or feel the medicine, even when you are using the inhaler correctly.
 Do not take another dose from the inhaler, even if you do not feel or taste the medicine.

 In 2 clinical studies, patients took a disease-specific questionnaire, called the St. George’s Respiratory Questionnaire.
 They answered questions about their symptoms, activity, and impact of disease.
-More patients taking INCRUSE had an improvement in total score on the questionnaire compared to patients taking an inactive treatment, called placebo; however, your results may vary.
+More patients taking INCRUSE had an improvement in total score on the questionnaire compared with patients taking an inactive treatment, called placebo; however, your results may vary.